Last Updated on

 If you’re new to blogging or looking for a new audience, you may find these tips helpful!
 If you’re new to blogging it’s important to note that all social media platforms should receive your attention.
 However, each platform can be used to uniquely grow your traffic!
+In this post, we’ll dive in to how to use Twitter to boost blog traffic!

 When I first started blogging, one of the first things I did was create a Twitter, Instagram, Pinterest and Facebook page all with the same name.
 This made it easier to be consistent across all social media platforms!
 I thought Instagram would be my greatest hit, but it turns out a majority of my traffic is from Twitter and Pinterest!